Quansight-Labs/pytest-run-parallel/README.md

 fixture requests `tmp_path` or `tmpdir`, then all threads will share a temporary directory in that fixture.

-The fixtures `thread_index` and `iteration_index` also should be requested directly by tests, and will return 0 when requested by other fixtures.
+When using the fixtures `thread_index` and `iteration_index`, they should be requested directly by tests, and will return 0 when requested by other fixtures.

 **Note**: It's possible to specify `--parallel-threads=auto` or `pytest.mark.parallel_threads("auto")` which will let